“Drinking on your own now, Guru? That’s sociable of you.”

 Caldina tipped a generous splash into the glass she’d obviously just drained, and tossed it back.
 As soon as she’d done so, she pulled a face.
 “What are you drinking?
 That stuff’s bitter as fuck.
 Aren’t you meant to cut it with something?”

 “Puragu juice, usually,” he agreed.
-“As I’m not really meant to drink at all, I figured it would at least stop me drinking too much.”
+“As I’m not really meant to drink at all, I figured it would at least stop me having too much.”

 “What, to stop you doing things you shouldn’t?
 She shot him an unimpressed glance.
 “Well, anything else you shouldn’t have.”